(Inspired by a coworker to create a Now page, distinct from an About page. Not a bad idea.)

 I'd like to move again.
 Where?
 Well, that's the question.

-By day, I'm a software developer for Infinity Interactive, working remotely on various projects and technologies.
+By day, I'm going on my 5th year as a software developer for Infinity Interactive, working remotely on various projects and technologies.
 And since I crave learning new things, it's a great fit.
 They're a talented group of developers and consultants who know tech inside and out!
 What problems can they solve for you?
 (Seriously, that's not just an ad -- I love 'em. 😎🍺)

 Lately I've been giving more attention to the world of information security, and an ever-so-light dusting of digital electronics.